AtlassianPS/AtlassianPS.github.io/docs/Contributing/our-guidelines.md

 ### Variable Naming

 The naming convention asks for Pascal Case for all parameters, function nouns, method names, property names, field names, etc.
-Local variable, which are created within the function, should be in Camel Case.
+Local variables created within a function should be in Camel Case.

 Example: